Wolfspeed price target lowered to $10 from $12 at TD Cowen

 TD Cowen lowered the firm’s price target on Wolfspeed (WOLF) to $10 from $12 and keeps a Hold rating on the shares.
-The firm said they posted light F1Q sales and guide 16% below Street on industrial/EV headwinds affecting both device and materials.
+The firm said they posted light F1Q sales and guided 16% below Street on industrial/EV headwinds affect both device and materials.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>